helmut/forms/src/Fields/README.md

 Because you are extending `Helmut\Forms\Field` there will be a few abstract methods that you will need to implement.
 Let's walk through each one below

 1. The `getValue` method returns the current value of the field (fancy that eh?).
-However we have an empty class, how do we get the value?
-Well it is up to you to define how the field stores it's current value.
+It is up to you to define how the field stores it's current value.
 In this case we'll add a property to the class to hold the current value and return it using the `getValue` method.

     ```php
     public $value = '';